wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 $ git commit -m "Initial commit of generated Elixir project with supervision tree"
 {% endhighlight %}

 Now what?
 I suppose in a perfect world I would write some tests, but at the moment I have no idea what I would be testing.
-So let's write some code instead!
+So let's write some code instead and see what errors we get!

 Here's the generated ConnectFour module: